Portuguese Adjective Placement and Its Meaning

-And adjectives that go after the noun usually deal with 1) best, worst, and other superlatives, 2) some one-syllable adjectives such as bom, mau… that form a single noun in our minds, 3) the adjective simples meaning “mere, only”.
+And adjectives that go before the noun usually deal with 1) best, worst, and other superlatives, 2) some one-syllable adjectives such as bom, mau… that form a single noun in our minds, 3) the adjective simples meaning “mere, only”.

 - O maior homem do mundo.
 The tallest man in the world.